Connect with others who understand.

 End-Stage Parkinson’s Disease: What To Know

-Late stages of Parkinson’s disease present a variety of challenges to people with Parkinson’s and their caregivers.
-Knowing what to expect from end-stage disease can help people with Parkinson’s and the people who care for them prepare for the inevitable.
+Knowing what to expect from end-stage disease can help people with Parkinson’s and the people who care for them prepare for the challenges ahead and navigate the end stages with more understanding and comfort.

 What Is End-Stage Parkinson’s Disease?